fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 and typing in the tag that was given to the release (it should tell you the tag exists at this point!).

-E.g For a first beta version of release 0.1.0.
-One would run:
+For example, For a first beta version of release 0.1.0, one would run:

 .. code-block:: bash